borglab/GTDynamics/README.md

 ### Source

 Alternatively, you can install from source if you are on Linux or want more fine-tuned control.
+We recommend using Ubuntu 24.04, and GCC/G++ 13 if you are on Linux.

 We provide an Ubuntu-based process below.
 Please reference [this tutorial](http://gazebosim.org/tutorials?tut=install_dependencies_from_source) for complete details on installing from source.